I got diagnosed at 33.

 Hyperfocus.
 The opposite of inattention.
 When something captures the ADHD brain, nothing else exists.
 You forget to eat.
 You forget what time it is.
 You forget the appointment you had.
 It is both a superpower and a curse.

 Emotional dysregulation.
 People talk about this less.
 Emotions arrive too fast, too strong, and leave just as quickly.
 Frustration spikes in a second.
 Joy too.
 It makes relationships complicated because the people around you do not understand why you react so intensely to things that seem trivial to them.
+Years of those misread moments quietly wear down your self-esteem.

 Compensation fatigue.
 You have spent your life building systems to appear functional.
 Alarms everywhere.
 Lists.
 Reminders.
 It works, partly.
 But it costs enormous energy that neurotypical people do not need to spend.
 By the end of the day, you are empty.